magento/merchdocs/src/stores/compliance-ccpa-guide.md

     Visitors to your site must be notified in advance, or at the point of data collection.
 For example, a Magento store without custom integrations collects personal information when a customer account is created, and during checkout.
 If your store has custom integrations, there might be additional data items and attributes to identify.

-1. Although the following topics were written to help Magento merchants in the EU comply with the GDPR, they can be adapted for CCPA compliance.
-For data flow diagrams and technical information about database entities, see the topic for your version of Magento.
+1. See the following topics for applicable data flow diagrams and database entity mappings for each version of Magento:

       - [Personal Information Reference (Magento 2.x)][1]
       - [Personal Information Reference (Magento 1.x)][2]